 Benefits are available for urgent care services you receive at an urgent care center or during an after-hours office visit.
 You can access urgent care instead of going to the emergency room if you have a medical condition that is not life-threatening but prompt care is needed to prevent serious deterioration of your health.

-See the Out-of-area services section for information on urgent care services outside California.
+See the Inter-Plan Arrangements section for information on urgent care services through the BlueCard® Program.

 Exclusions and limitations

 This section describes the general exclusions and limitations that apply to all your plan Benefits.